Your Business May Be Owed an IEEPA Tariff Refund

 Recovered funds may help businesses improve liquidity, invest in equipment, expand operations, strengthen supply chains and support job growth.

 That complexity matters.
-Even after a claim is prepared, businesses may still need to closely monitor progress, address administrative requirements, watch for offsets or adjustments and plan for proper tax treatment and reporting once funds are recovered.
+Even after a claim is prepared, businesses may still need to monitor progress closely, respond to new requirements, watch for offsets or adjustments, and plan for the proper treatment of recovered principal and interest.

 Identification and support of affected import entries

-If your business may have been impacted by the IEEPA tariff program, Anchor can help you understand what the opportunity may look like and what the next steps may involve.
+If your business may have been impacted by the IEEPA tariff program, Anchor can help you understand what the opportunity may look like, what records may be involved, and how the recovery path may need to be managed under the current CAPE environment.

 Complete the form, and our team will reach out to schedule a personalized interview about your situation.